Questions People AskWhat is Homeopathy?

 How does homeopathy work?

-Homeopathy uses substances diluted often well beyond the point of there being any molecules of the original substance left.
+Homeopathy uses substances diluted often beyond the point of there being any molecules of the original substance left.

 However, science is not about defending the status quo, rather about pushing back the borders and exploring new frontiers.
 Advances are being made in quantum physics and nano science which support Hahnemann's assertion that ultra-dilute substances are something, not nothing.